 Hit and run drivers may also try to avoid interacting with law enforcement if they lack the basic required liability insurance, were driving without a license, or have a warrant for their arrest over some other offense.
 In other instances, drivers who cause an accident just simply panic and try to escape responsibility for the collision.

-Regardless of why the driver fled, what you need to do next remains the same after the crash.
+Regardless of why the driver fled, what you need to do next remains the same after the car accident.
 If you aren’t immediately taken to the ER due to the severity of your injuries, always take these steps:

 - Do not attempt to apprehend the fleeing driver.
 There is too much risk of putting yourself in serious danger of further bodily harm.